Timothy M. Barrouk, Esq.

 He spends most of his evenings working to get his clients the best results possible.
 In his free time, he has served in leadership roles for local political organizations.
 He is an avid sports fan and enjoys golfing when time permits.

-⋅ holds a current certificates as NHTSA/IACP approved Instructor rating in the Standardized Field Sobriety Tests, Advanced Roadside Impairment Driving Enforcement, Drugs that Impair Driving and Drug Recognition Expert Courses;
+- Instructor rating in the Standardized Field Sobriety Tests, Advanced Roadside Impairment Driving Enforcement, Drugs that Impair Driving and Drug Recognition Expert Courses based on the NHTSA curriculum.

 DUI Certificates and Training